jordles/notes/CS/SDLC.md

 # Waterfall (Linear, Sequential)
 > “Plan everything upfront, build everything once.”

-- give deliverables all at once before getting feedback on iteration.
+- give deliverables all at once before getting feedback on the iteration.
 Rigid and not very flexible.
 - linear, sequential process; each phase is completed before moving to the next phase.
 - great for small projects with fixed requirements, and well defined scopes.
 - ❌ not very flexible